ItzNotABug/HouseAds/README.md

 <br/>No!, No Banners!

 ## Gradle
-Adding HouseAds in your App -
+<br/>Adding HouseAds in your App -
 ```gradle
 dependencies {
     implementation 'com.lazygeniouz:houseAds:1.2'